mesg-foundation/engine/docs/api/service.md

 ## ListenTask

-Subscribe to the stream of tasks that will receive tasks from the [Core](../guide/start-here/core.md)
+Subscribe to the stream of tasks to execute.
+Every task received must be executed and its result must be submitted using the `SubmitResult` API.

 <tabs>
 <tab title="Request">